jlangch/venice/doc/readme/intro-functional.md

 ### Lazy Evaluation

-Lazy Evaluation is a evaluation strategy which delays the computation of expressions until their values are needed.
+Lazy Evaluation is an evaluation strategy which delays the computation of expressions until their values are needed.
 It can help in optimizing performance by avoiding unnecessary calculations.